risechain/pevm/README.md

 ## Development

 > :warning: **Warning**
 > pevm is performing poorly in recent Linux kernel versions.
 We noticed huge performance degradation after updating a machine to Ubuntu 24.04 with Linux kernel 6.8.
-The current suspect is the new EEVDF scheduler which doesn't go well with pevm's scheduler & thread management.
+The current suspect is the new EEVDF scheduler, which does not go well with pevm's scheduler & thread management.
 Until we fully fix the issue, it is advised to **build and run pevm on Linux kernel 6.5**.

-- Install [cmake](https://cmake.org) for building `snmalloc` (highly performant memory allocator).
+- Install [cmake](https://cmake.org) to build `snmalloc` (a highly performant memory allocator).

-### V1 Done
+### Alpha Done

 - Build a Block-STM foundation to improve on.
-- Atomically update gas payments to the beneficiary account as implicit reads & writes.
+- Lazily update gas payments to the beneficiary account as implicit reads & writes.
-- Atomically update raw transfer senders & recipients as implicit reads & writes.
+- Lazily update raw transfer senders & recipients as implicit reads & writes.
 - Improve scheduler design & aggressively find tasks to save scheduling cycles.
+- Many low-level optimisations.
-- Complete the first test & benchmark suites.
+- Complete foundation test & benchmark suites.

-### V1 TODO
+### Alpha TODO

-- Complete a vital test suite.
+- Complete OP & RISE support.
-- More granular memory locations (like breaking `AccountInfo` down into `balance`, `nonce`, and `code_hash`) to avoid false positive dependencies.
-- More low-hanging fruit optimizations.
+- Lazily update ERC-20 transfers.
 - Robust error handling.
 - Better types and API for integration.
+- More low-hanging fruit optimisations.
-- Benchmark a [Reth](https://github.com/paradigmxyz/reth) integration for syncing and building Ethereum and RISE blocks.
+- Complete a [Reth](https://github.com/paradigmxyz/reth) integration for syncing and building Ethereum and RISE blocks.

-### V2 TODO
+### Future Plans

-- Optimize concurrent data structures to maximize CPU cache and stack memory.
+- Optimise concurrent data structures to maximise CPU cache and stack memory.
-- Optimize the scheduler, worker threads, and synchronization based on common block scenarios.
+- Optimise the scheduler & worker threads to minimise synchronization.
-- Add pre-provided metadata from a statically analysed mempool or upstream nodes.
+- Add pre-provided metadata (DAG, states to preload, etc.) from a statically analysed mempool and upstream nodes.
-- Better memory management:
 - Custom memory allocators for the whole execution phase and the multi-version data structure.
-  - Dedicated thread (pool) for cleaning up memory between blocks' execution.
 - Track read checkpoints to re-execute from instead of re-executing the whole transaction upon conflicts.
 - Support multiple EVM executors (REVM, JIT & AOT compilers, etc.).
-- Hyper-optimise at low system levels.
+- Hyper-optimise at low system levels (kernel configurations, writing hot paths in Assembly, etc.).
-- Propose an EIP to “tax” late dependencies in blocks for validators to put them up front to maximize parallelism.
+- Propose an EIP to "tax" blocks with low parallelism.

 ```
 $ cargo build